This section of the site includes information about the ways that you can pay your rent.

 Debit & Credit Cards

 Weslo accepts all major debit & credit cards.
-Call us on 01506 634060, choosing option 2 and you will be redirected to our automated payment line.
-In order to make a payment, you will be asked for your 6 digit Tenancy Sequence Number along with your card details.
+Call us on 03300080432 to access our automated payment line.
+In order to make a payment, you will be asked for your 6 digit tenancy sequence number along with your card details.
+Please contact your Housing Officer if you do not know your tenancy sequence number.

-A rent payment swipe card is available to tenants, which enables you to pay rent at:
+A payment swipe card enables you to pay at:

 - Any Post Office